• Location: Campo de Santa Clara.

 - Feira da Ladra – Lisbon’s most famous flea market, or “thieves’ market”, has been running since the 13th century and takes over Campo de Santa Clara twice weekly.
 Hunt for bargains among stalls flogging art, jewelry, vintage homeware, and more, and enjoy the bustle.
 Runs Tuesday and Saturday.
 Across from the hotel.

 - Mercado da Baixa – Tented street food market that takes over Praça da Figueira for about a week each month.
 Great for browsing and tasting everything, from hot sausages and cheeses to suckling pig sandwiches and sangria.
-18-minute walk (1 mile).
+(1 mile).